Table of Contents

 Another fabulous glass frog (Teratohyla spinosa)

-After leaving the forests of San Gerardo de Dota, we will board our bus to return to San Jose on June 28th, 2021.
+After leaving the forests of San Gerardo de Dota, we will board our bus to return to San Jose.
 We will eat lunch on the way, then check in to the Bougainvillea Hotel, on the northern outskirts of the city.
 We will spend the afternoon relaxing.
 The hotel gardens are an incredible place to see the beautiful birds of Costa Rica!
 Even better, the hotel has developed a great project to restore breeding populations of the endangered Blue-sided Tree Frogs (Agalychnis annae) in their garden ponds.
 We will likely also see Forrer’s Leopard Frog (Rana forreri).
-Our first frogs of Costa Rica!
+Our final night frogging Costa Rica together!

 We will see beautiful mountain and rainforest scenery along much of our route.